everypay/everypay-woocommerce-addon/readme.txt

 8. Everypay & PCI compliance requires to use SSL always
 9. This plugin Support refunds **(Only in Cents)** in woocommerce interface.
 On full refund order state changes automatically to refunded(WooCommerce Feature).
 10. Upon refunds the items are not restocked automatically

+== Translation ==

+Due to incompatibility between latest version of woocommerce and polylang you can use https://el.wordpress.org/plugins/theme-translation-for-polylang/ in order to translate this plugin.
+Do not update to WooCommerce >=2.7 if you want to translate for multilingual sites.
+The corresponding plugins should be updated soon.